jankod/DigestedProteinDB/README.md

     - Download ...
 - [ ] Uniprot TrEMBL human dataset.
 (NOT FINISHED).

+## Library Integration
+This database is designed as a Java library that can be easily embedded into existing software applications.
+The library provides a clean API for programmatic access to peptide data, making it ideal for integration with mass spectrometry analysis tools or custom bioinformatics pipelines.

 ## Create database workflow

 The database is created from the uniprot .xml.gz or .xml file.